arn-the-long-beard/ntnu_rust_lecture/README.md

 Works like a charm.
 Of Course if my business logic sucks, then it won't work as expected, but that is not the compiler responsibility.
-But unit-test are there for it :D
+But unit-test are there for it 😁

 ##### Resume

 Pros:
 - Took me 5 minutes to make it work
-- No runtime wrong, if you do something wrong, the compiler will tell you :D
+- No runtime wrong, if you do something wrong, the compiler will tell you 😁
 - You can make t

 Cons: